HD Media is running submitted questionnaires from candidates in the 2020 elections.

 NAME: Joyce Clark

-CANDIDATE FOR: Huntington City Council District 1 (Westmoreland and a small portion of West Huntington from West 29th to 17th streets)
+CANDIDATE FOR: Huntington City Council District 1 (includes Westmoreland and a small portion of West Huntington from West 29th to 17th streets)

 HOME CITY: Huntington